phdesign/flickr-rsync/README.md

                         output or CSV
   --list-sort           sort alphabetically when --list-only, note that this
-                        forces buffering of remote sources so will be slower -c, --checksum        calculate file checksums for local files.
+                        forces buffering of remote sources so will be slower --list-folders        lists only folders (no files, implies --list-only) -c, --checksum        calculate file checksums for local files.
 Print checksum when listing, use checksum for comparison when syncing